 Understanding the Role of a Notary

-A notary public serves as an impartial witness in the signing of important documents, ensuring their authenticity.
+A notary public is an impartial witness in signing important documents, ensuring their authenticity.
 They prevent fraud by verifying the identities of signatories, which adds a layer of trust to the transaction.
 Notaries also perform other duties, such as administering oaths and affirmations, certifying copies of documents, and witnessing signatures.

 Training and certification for notaries vary by state.
-They must undergo background checks and pass an exam in most states.
-This ensures they have the necessary knowledge to perform their duties accurately.
+In most states, they must undergo background checks and pass an exam to ensure they know how to perform their duties accurately.

 Notaries operate within a defined jurisdiction.
 They must adhere to state laws and regulations governing their practice.
 Every notarial act must follow specific procedures to ensure validity.
 Failure to comply with these regulations can result in penalties.